chrisshiels/datetimeweb/README.md

 # datetimeweb

-Sample Docker microservices with testinfra tests for Kubernetes.
+Sample Docker microservices with testinfra tests for Kubernetes and OpenShift.

 ## Building and testing